RomanKue/docs-example/docs/app-dev-handbook/http-headers.md

 Content-Security-Policy: frame-ancestors 'self'
 ```

-Note that some additional default headers can be set by the Nginx Ingress Controller, which can not be overwritten by
+Note that some additional default headers are set by the Nginx Ingress Controller, which can not be overwritten, e.g
-the platform (e.g. `Strict-Transport-Security: 'max-age=15724800; includeSubDomains'`).
+`Strict-Transport-Security: 'max-age=15724800; includeSubDomains'`).
 For more information, please
 refer to the default configuration values of the
 [ingress-nginx](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#configuration-options)